OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning: Abstract

 \section{Abstract}

-Reward models (RMs) have become essential for aligning large language models (LLMs), serving as scalable proxies for human evaluation in both training and inference.
-However, existing RMs struggle on knowledge-intensive and long-form tasks, where evaluating correctness requires grounding beyond the model's internal knowledge.
-This limitation hinders them from reliably discriminating subtle quality differences, especially when external evidence is necessary.
-To address this, we introduce \ours, a tool-augmented long-form reward model that systematically judges open-ended responses by invoking external tools to gather relevant evidence.
-We train \ours with Group Relative Policy Optimization (GRPO) on over 27K synthesized pairwise examples generated through a controllable data synthesis framework.
-The training objective jointly supervises intermediate tool usage and final outcome accuracy, incentivizing our reward model to learn effective evidence-based judgment strategies.
-Extensive experiments on three newly-collected datasets and two widely-used benchmarks demonstrate that \ours substantially outperforms existing reward modeling approaches.
-As a further step, we integrate \ours into both inference-time response selection and training-time data selection.
-This yields consistent gains in downstream LLM alignment tasks, highlighting the potential of tool-augmented reward models for scaling reliable long-form evaluation.
-Our code is available on \href{https://github.com/mangopy/OpenReward}{\faGithub\textbf{ }OpenRM}.
+Reward models (RMs) are essential for aligning large language models as scalable proxies for human evaluation in both training and inference.
+However, existing RMs struggle in open-ended tasks with knowledge-intensive and long-form responses, where assessing correctness often requires grounding beyond the model's internal knowledge.
+To tackle this challenge, we propose \ours, a type of tool-augmented RM that adaptively reasons and calls external tools to gather relevant evidence, making reliable judgments.
+We train \ours using Group Relative Policy Optimization (GRPO) on over 27K pairwise data collected via a novel controllable data synthesis framework.
+The training objective jointly supervises intermediate tool usage and final judgment accuracy, incentivizing the reward model to learn evidence-based judgment strategies.
+Extensive experiments across three newly collected datasets and two widely used benchmarks demonstrate that \ours substantially outperforms existing RMs.
+Furthermore, we find that integrating \ours into both inference-time response selection and preference alignment yields consistent improvements across a range of downstream tasks.
+This highlight the potential of tool-augmented reward models for reliable evaluation and post-training alignment.
+Our code is available on \href{https://anonymous.4open.science/r/OpenReward-F188/}{\faGithub\textbf{ }Anonymous Github}.